Frequently asked questions about the Bar Professional Training

 the Common Professional Examination, or Graduate Diploma in

-attained a minimum 7.5 IELTS standard in all sections of the
+- a minimum score of 7.5 in each section of the IELTS academic

 Candidates will be required to achieve a pass result